benmccann/context-issue/README.md

 ## Fix

-Change the input in `src/routes/index.svelte` to a relative import and it works again.
+Change the import in `src/routes/index.svelte` to a relative import and it works again.